Input-to-state stability for bilinear feedback systems: Introduction

-We proceed as follows.
-In \Cref{sec:setup} we give an explicit description of the bilinear feedback system \eqref{eq:intro_BFS} and we prove existence of global solutions of \eqref{eq:intro_BFS} for small initial conditions and small input functions. \Cref{section:ISS_bilin_feedback} is devoted to main results of this paper.
-If either $A$ is a selfadjoint, strictly negative operator or $A=A_0+L$ with $A_0$ skew-adjoint and $L$ bounded and strictly dissipative, then local ISS estimates are shown.
-In \Cref{section:examples} we apply the results of \Cref{section:ISS_bilin_feedback} to a controlled viscous Burger equation with Dirichlet boundary conditions, a controlled Schrödinger equation and a controlled Navier--Stokes equation.
-Further, a locally $\L^2_\omega$-ISS estimate for a semilinear wave equation is proved.
-However, the latter example does not fit in the abstract setting of \Cref{section:ISS_bilin_feedback}.
+We proceed as follows. \Cref{section:bilinear_feedback_systems} is devoted to the main result of this paper.
+We give an explicit description of the bilinear feedback system \eqref{eq:intro_BFS} and we prove the existence of global solutions of \eqref{eq:intro_BFS} for small initial conditions and small input functions, as well as a local ISS result with respect to a weighted $\L^2$-norm.
+In \Cref{section:ISS_bilin_feedback} we present sufficient conditions for global ISS.
+More precisely, if either $A$ is a self-adjoint, strictly negative operator or $A=A_0+L$ with $A_0$ skew-adjoint and $L$ bounded and strictly dissipative, then global ISS estimates are shown under an additional dissipation property of the nonlinearity.
+In Section \ref{section:examples} we apply the results of \Cref{section:bilinear_feedback_systems} and \Cref{section:ISS_bilin_feedback} to a controlled viscous Burgers equation with Dirichlet boundary conditions, a controlled Schrödinger equation, a controlled Navier--Stokes equation and a controlled semilinear wave equation. \paragraph{Notation} Let $X$ be a Banach space.
+We write $\lVert \cdot \rVert_X$ for the norm on $X$ and $\scpr{\cdot}{\cdot}{X}$ for the inner product, if $X$ is a Hilbert space.
+Let $U$ be another Banach space.
+If there exists a dual pairing between $X$ and $U$, we denote it by $\dualp{\cdot}{\cdot}{X}{U}$.
+The space of all bounded operators from $U$ to $X$ is denoted by $\Lb(U,X)$ and for $B\in \Lb(U,X)$, we write $B^*$ for both, the adjoint operator between Hilbert spaces and the dual operator between Banach spaces (with respect to the dual pairing).
+By $\L^p$, $\H^m$ and $\H_0^1$, we denote the standard Lebesgue and Sobolev spaces.
+For a function $f$ on $\R_{\geq 0} \coloneqq [0,\infty)$ we denote its restriction to $[0,t]$ for $t>0$ by $f|_{[0,t]}$.